Grand Theft Auto V, Out Tuesday, Already Made $800 Million

 PETER RUBIN: How are you, Audie?

-, WIRED: Well, for a game that's known as a AAA game, as we call them in videogames, which is the highest profile releases of which "Grand Theft Auto" games certainly are prime examples, we're looking at tens, dozens, sometimes more than $100 million all tolled between technological development and promotional costs.
+RUBIN: Well, for a game that's known as a AAA game, as we call them in videogames, which is the highest-profile releases, of which "Grand Theft Auto" games certainly are prime examples, we're looking at tens, dozens, sometimes more than $100 million all told, between technological development and promotional costs.

-CORNISH: And so making $800 in this case is actually still pretty good even though you've spent, say, 200 million to produce the game in several years.
+CORNISH: And so making 800 million in this case is actually still pretty good even though you've spent, say, 200 million to produce the game, and several years.

-, WIRED: Oh, certainly.
+RUBIN: Oh, certainly.
 Certainly.
-I mean, in one fell swoop, they're able to kind of get back three, four, five years of RnD.
+I mean, in one fell swoop, they're able to kind of get back three, four, five years of R&D.

-CORNISH: Now, in the movie business, those big summer blockbusters are called tent-folds, right, because they prop up the rest of the year's film.
+CORNISH: Now, in the movie business, those big summer blockbusters are called tent-poles, right, because they prop up the rest of the year's films.
 Is it similar in the videogame industry?

 CORNISH: Now, in just a few months, there's going to be the new Xbox and a new PlayStation game console.
 And we're reading that they won't be compatible, right...